auchung/seasonal-recipes/README.md

 ### Interesting Aggregates

-We grouped and binned data to discover broader rating trends across recipe categories.

 #### Average Rating by Number of Steps
-- Grouped by every 10 `n_steps`, we observed a that there is little to no difference in the average ratings. non-linear trend: mid-range complexity (around 6–10 steps) yields the highest average ratings.
+- Grouped by every 10 `n_steps`, we observed a that there is little to no difference in the average ratings.

 | steps       |    mean |
 |:------------|--------:|